Predicates

 categories.
 But Prolog systems provide a widely diverse set of built-in

-predicates, easily rising portability issues.
+predicates, easily raising portability issues.
 Relying on non-standard

 predicates is often unavoidable, however, due to the narrow scope of Prolog